-Access Services works closely with students, faculty, staff, and campus guests to identify and remove barriers to access and equity for those with disabilities on the WSU Tri-Cities campus.
+Student Accommodations & Disability Resources works closely with students to identify how their individual needs can be addressed in order that they can successfully navigate educational environments and campus sponsored events.
 We do this by intentionally providing the time needed to develop a relationship with each student, as well as finding ancillary devices and technological tools that support each student’s needs in and outside of the classroom.
 Collaborating with faculty and staff is an integral reason we are successful in putting a broad range of accommodations in place.

-We welcome people of all races, religions, genders, sexual orientation, and backgrounds.
-Our goal is to support all members of our community in their work and during their time here at WSU Tri-Cities!
+Our goal is to support all members of our community in their work and during their time here at WSU Tri-Cities.

 Some services and accommodations available on an individually determined basis include the following:

-Once accommodations are put in place by Access Services, your instructor(s) will receive an email notification of accommodation(s).
+Once accommodations are put in place by Student Accommodations & Disability Resources, your instructor(s) will receive an email notification of accommodation(s).

 You have a right to services and reasonable accommodations, which allow you to compete on an equal basis with non-disabled students, as long as you meet the basic requirements to perform activities of the program or occupation.